 In the center of the Startup window, you’ll see a group of icons.
 You will use these to open, create, and import projects, as well as access the developer documentation:

 New Project.
 After selecting this option, you’ll first be asked to select which Afero board/module you are using for your project.
 Then give your new profile a name and navigate to the local working directory holding your Profile Editor projects.
-You can either use the operating system to create a new, empty folder for your project in the selected working directory, or you can check the Create subfolder using Profile Name checkbox to have a folder created for you using your new profile name.
+You can either use the operating system to create a new, empty folder for your project in the selected working directory, or you can select the Create subfolder using Profile Name checkbox to have a folder created for you using your new profile name.

 When you’re ready, click Create.
 The Define the Device Type window opens.

 Open Existing Project.
 If you’ve previously saved any profiles, they will be shown in the “cards”, holding the icons you assigned; e.g., Modulo-2 icons, thermostat, chair, car, wearable device, robot, or lamp icons in the illustration above.
 If you haven’t assigned an icon yet, a question mark will display.
 Click an icon to open the associated project.